A Simple Boosting Framework for Transshipment: Preliminaries

 \textbf{Flows and Transshipment (TS).} A \emph{demand} is a $d \in \R^{V}$.
 We say a demand is \emph{proper} if $\sum_{v \in V} d_v = 0$.
-A \emph{flow} is a vector $f \in \R^{\vec{E}}$, where $f_{\vec{e}} > 0$ if flowing in the direction of the arc $\vec{e}$ and negative otherwise.
-A flow $f$ \emph{routes} demand $d$ if $Bf = d$.
+A \emph{flow} is a vector $f \in \R^{\vec{E}}$, where $f({\vec{e}}) > 0$ if flowing in the direction of the arc $\vec{e}$ and negative otherwise.
+A flow $f$ \emph{routes} a demand $d$ if $Bf = d$.
 It is easy to see only proper demands are routed by flows.
 The cost of a flow $f$ is $\norm{Wf}_1$.
 For a weighted graph $G$ and a given proper demand $d$ the \emph{transshipment problem} (or TS, for short) asks to find a flow $f_d^*$ of minimum-cost among flows that route $d$.
 In other words, the tuple $(B, W, d)$ specifies a transshipment instance.
 When the underlying graph $G \cong (B, W)$ is clear from the context, we define $\norm{d}_\opt := \norm{ W f_d^*}_1$ to denote the cost of the optimal flow for routing demand $d$.
-The transshipment problem naturally admits the following LP formulation and its dual:
+The transshipment problem naturally admits the following LP formulation and its dual.
+The primal asks us to optimize over all \emph{flows} $f \in \R^{\vec{E}}$, while the dual asks us to optimize over all vectors $\phi : \R^V$, which we refer to as \emph{potentials}.